Bachelor of Music Jazz Performance, Associate Diploma Performing Arts Jazz and Contemporary

 Currently in the concept stage of writing and recording a solo album playing all the instruments himself.

-James began teaching music at the age of sixteen, and currently has over forty students, one on one and in various ensembles.
+James began teaching music at the age of sixteen.

-Currently a lecturer at the West Australian Academy of Performing Arts, Edith Cowan University with a music program attracting students from all over Australia and the world, where he teaches one on one and ensembles.
+Formerly a lecturer in Improvisation at the West Australian Academy of Performing Arts, Edith Cowan University with a music program attracting students nationally and internationally.

 James maintains a vast network of people including his fan base, fellow musicians, industry contacts and subcontractors that support his profile, marketability and projects.